 Participate and Contribute

-The BuddyPress Trac allows you to create a new ticket and work on created tickets, as well as taking a look at the source code of BuddyPress and all the changes throughout versions.
+The BuddyPress Trac allows you to file bug reports and enhancement ideas, as well as taking a look at the source code of BuddyPress and all the changes throughout versions.

 Never written a bug report?
 The WordPress Handbook has an excellent guide on what to do before you report a bug and how to write a good bug report.